Skip to Main Content

 Your researcher ID is a way to showcase your academic achievements, publications, interests, and activities online.
 It can help you increase your visibility, impact, and recognition as a researcher and connect with other researchers and potential collaborators.
 There are different platforms and tools that you can use to create and manage your researcher IDs, and you can set up bookmarks to your researcher IDs for easy access.

-ORCID
+ORCID iD

-Your ORCID (Open Researcher and Contributor ID) is a unique identifier that links your publications and other research outputs across different platforms and databases.
+Your ORCID (Open Researcher and Contributor ID) iD is a unique identifier that links your publications and other research outputs across different platforms and databases.
 It also allows you to import and export your data from other sources, such as Scopus, CrossRef, DataCite, etc. You can create an ORCID by registering for a free account on the ORCID website.

 If you are applying for grants, also link your ARC Researcher Management System (RMS) to your ORCID.

-To bookmark your ORCID, use the following URL format: https://orcid.org/my-orcid?orcid=XXXX-XXXX-XXXX-XXXX where XXXX-XXXX-XXXX-XXXX is your ORCID.
+To bookmark your ORCID iD, use the following URL format: https://orcid.org/my-orcid?orcid=XXXX-XXXX-XXXX-XXXX where XXXX-XXXX-XXXX-XXXX is your ORCID iD.
 For example, https://orcid.org/my-orcid?orcid=0000-0003-3524-4542

 Scopus Author ID (includes SciVal)